yabtaour/Minishell-42/ReadMe.md

 ## → As beautiful as a shell

-> Minishell is a 42-school project that aims to introduce as the world of shells by recoding out mini bash, a program that can parse, execute, and launch executables along with some built-in commands.
+> Minishell is a 42-school project that aims to introduce us to the world of shells by recoding our mini-bash, a program that can parse, execute, and launch executables along with some built-in commands.
 >

 ## → Used functions :